jamiepla1/Azure-Landing-Zones/docs/content/terraform/_index.md

 ALZ ❤️ AVM - A new approach to Azure Landing Zones with Terraform

 Based on continuous feedback from the community, we have adopted a more modular approach to deploying Azure Landing Zones with Terraform.
-This new approach is based on the Azure Virtual Network Module (AVM) and is designed to be more flexible.
+This new approach is based on [Azure Verified Modules](https://aka.ms/avm) (AVM) and is designed to be more flexible.

 ## Why have we made this change?